Reflections 2015 – John Beckler

 The best I can attempt is to call it a blessing.
 Thanks to Yunus Peer and the TAB-SA organization, I was able to share some of my teaching experiences with teachers in South Africa and Swaziland.
 It was truly, a humbling experience.

 Workshops are suppose to be “battery rechargers” for all those attending.
 You gain new ideas and ways to keep our students interested and engaged.
-I have discovered that preparing for three months to actually present at three weeks ofjohn1
+I have discovered that preparing for three months to actually present at three weeks of

 workshops, was nothing short of nerve-racking, but probably the most fun I have had in quite a while.
 The challenge to energize and motivate 100’s of teachers, who have been given less than minimum training, terrified me.
 Once we got to know each other, then the action started.